-US vaccinations ramp up as feds weigh 2nd COVID-19 shot
+US vaccinations ramp up as 2nd COVID-19 shot nears

 Perna and other U.S. officials reiterated their projection that 20 million Americans will be able to get their first shots by the end of December, and 30 million more in January.

-That projection assumes swift authorization of the vaccine up for review this week, co-developed by Moderna and the National Institutes of Health.
-Like the Pfizer-BioNTech vaccine, Moderna’s requires two shots for full protection.
+That projection assumes swift authorization of the Moderna vaccine, which also requires two shots for full protection.

-Last month, Moderna and NIH reported that their shot appeared to be nearly 95% effective across various ages and racial groups, according to results from an ongoing 30,000-person study.
-The main side effects were fatigue, muscle aches and injection-site pain after the second dose.
-Those flu-like reactions are common to many vaccines and are a sign the vaccine is revving up the immune system to help fight off the virus.

-Moderna reported no major safety problems from its study.
-But FDA’s panel is certain to scrutinize the data for any indications of possible severe allergic reactions or other rare side effects.
-Officials in the U.K. are investigating several adverse reactions there with Pfizer’s vaccine and FDA is closely monitoring the rollout here for similar reports.
+Moderna’s vaccine is the same type as Pfizer’s, made with the same technology.
+And in scrutinizing early results of a 30,000-person study, the FDA found it also worked just about the same.

+The Moderna vaccine was more than 94% effective overall at preventing COVID-19 illness, and 86% effective in people 65 and older.
+The FDA uncovered no major safety issues.

+Even such a large study can’t detect very rare problems.
+But the FDA looked carefully for signs of allergic reactions after Britain last week reported some possible reactions among people with a history of severe allergies.

+The FDA found no serious allergic reactions in the Moderna study.
+About 1.5% of vaccine recipients and 1.1% who got dummy shots reported possible smaller, “hypersensitivity” reactions.

-Both Moderna’s and Pfizer-BioNTech’s shots are so-called mRNA vaccines, a brand-new technology.
+Both Moderna’s and Pfizer-BioNTech’s shots are so-called mRNA vaccines.
 They aren’t made with the coronavirus itself, meaning there’s no chance anyone could catch it from the shots.
 Instead, the vaccine contains a piece of genetic code that trains the immune system to recognize the spiked protein on the surface of the virus.

-Associated Press writers Lindsey Tanner, Tamara Lush, Candice Choi and Lauran Neergaard contributed to this report.
+Associated Press writers Lauran Neergaard, Lindsey Tanner, Tamara Lush and Candice Choi contributed to this report.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.